 Article 14- Equality before the law.

-Article 15- Prohibition of discrimination on the grounds of religion, race, caste, sex.
+Article 15- prohibits discrimination based on religion, race, caste, or sex.
 Or place of birth.

 Article 16- Equality of opportunity in matters of public employment.